 On the back of an early Boeing 737-200’s Pratt & Whitney JT8D engine, just behind the exhaust plug, are two big curved aluminium-honeycomb panels.
 In normal flight they wrap around the rear of the engine and look like the back end of the nacelle itself.
 On landing, the pilot’s left hand pulls the thrust-reverser levers, the panels rotate upward and downward at the same time — and the entire exhaust jet of a 14,000-pound-thrust turbofan is suddenly redirected forward, blowing a thirty-metre rooster-tail of vapour off either side of the aircraft.

 This is the clamshell, or “bucket,” thrust reverser.
-Boeing inherited the design from the 727 in 1967.
-It has not been used on any new Boeing aircraft since 1988.
-And yet, on every 737-200 still flying somewhere in Africa, Latin America, or northern Canada in 2026, the system is still mechanically identical to what it was when the first 737-100 rolled out at Renton fifty-eight years ago.
+Boeing inherited the original clamshell design from the 727 in 1967 — and after it proved largely ineffective, Boeing and Rohr redesigned it by 1969 into the hydraulically powered target reverser, mounted on a 48-inch tailpipe extension, that the type carries today.
+This kind of reverser has not been used on any new Boeing aircraft since the last 737-200 was built in 1988.
+And yet, on every 737-200 still flying somewhere in Africa, Latin America, or northern Canada in 2026, the system is still essentially identical to that 1969 redesign.

 Quick Facts